This advantage for investors comes at a cost that’s measured by the management expense ratio (MER).

 It’s worth noting that MER fees do not have to be paid separately by the investor; they’re deducted annually from the fund and reflected in the fund’s daily net asset value (NAV).

-Since there are different series of a fund, the MER can vary depending on the fees for each.
+Since there are different series of a fund, the MER vary depending on the fees as well as the amount and province of residence of the participants.

 It is a good idea when building a portfolio and depending on your return expectations, to check the MER and performance of funds before you buy them.
 And remember that the MER is charged whether the fund is performing well or not.